 While summer is the high season in Florida, Everglades National Park is busiest in November, which is the best time of the mild season to take long hikes in the park.
 It is also the ‘off-season’ for mosquitoes!

 Take the 15-mile Shark Valley loop trail into the “River of Grass” and have your cameras ready because you will most likely see plenty of alligators enjoying the sun near the loop road.

 Find the Gumbo Limbo Trail, crossing a small forest of gumbo limbo trees.
 The 0.4-mile trail is wheelchair-accessible.

 Anhinga is another trail (4 miles) starting at the Royal Palm Visitor Center.
 Here, wildlife roams about, so be prepared!

 Finally, if you are looking for a more informative hike, go for an epic ranger-led adventure to explore the Everglades in a new way.

-The Everglades is easily one of the best day trips from Miami and a must for any visitor to South FL!
+The Everglades are easily one of the best day trips from Miami and a must for any visitor to South Florida!

 13. Buena Vista

 Average temperatures and precipitation: highs of 49F and lows of 19F; 2 days of rain